-The Shire with the Department of Immigration and Border Protection, conducts Citizenship Ceremonies for residents who wish to become Australian citizens and have successfully completed an application.
+The Shire, in conjunction with the Department of Home Affairs, conducts Citizenship Ceremonies for residents who wish to become Australian citizens and have successfully completed an application.

 View information about Council Meeting Dates, Minutes and Agendas, and Council Meeting procedures.